March 15, 2015

 Everywhere else in the U.S. (including New Orleans), “Super Sunday” refers to the day the NFL’s Super Bowl is played.
-However, in New Orleans, we also have our own “Super Sunday” that has nothing to do with football.
+However, in New Orleans, we also have our own “Super Sunday” and it has nothing to do with football.

 - Begins at noon in A.L.
 Davis Park, Washington Avenue and LaSalle Street